valenzuelaMta/VacationAppPt2/README.md

 ## Table of Contents
 1. [Overview](#Overview)

-This app will help you find your next travel destination by recommending popular places while also allowing you to look for a particular place following its details such as scenery, budget, time of the vacation, weather, and other variables.
+This app will help you find your next travel destination by recommending popular places while also allowing you to look for a particular place following its details such as a description, photogallery, price range, rating, and available flights.

 2. [Product Spec](#Product-Spec)

-Recommend travel destinations after user preferences.
+Recommend popular travel destinations.

 3. [Wireframes](#Wireframes)